chemouna/AlgorithmsCatalog/README.md

 * a depth-limited version of depth-first search is run repeatedly with increasing depth limits until the goal is found.
 IDDFS is equivalent to breadth-first search, but uses much less memory.

+* The time complexity of IDDFS works out to be the same as depth-first search, i.e.  O(b^d) where b is the branching factor and d is the depth of the goal, and space complexity of IDDFS is O(d) where d is the depth of the goal.

 ### Topological Sorting